 The fourth category provides specific information for instructional support, professional development, and mentoring opportunities.

-It is important to consider all observations when determining performance level because students learn at different rates, and curricula and instruction can be assessed based on different academic standards.
+It is important to consider all observations when determining performance levels because students learn at different rates, and curricula and instruction can be assessed based on different academic standards.
 The student work in the categories below represents only a sample of what is taught in your classroom and might not represent all students’ abilities within a specific category.

 1) Planning / Organizing: Ability to identify, analyze, synthesize, select, and apply content from the appropriate curriculum, course materials, research, and other sources to meet learning objectives.